 XGIMI Horizon 20 Max: Test / Review

-Published on: 04-09-2025 / Modified: 04-09-2025
+Published on: 04-09-2025 / Modified: 22-09-2025

 I tested my first XGIMI projector in January 2017, so it's been over 8 years at the time of writing.
 In 8 years, the world has changed, and so has the world of home video projection.
 XGIMI has clearly played a part in this democratization of home cinema, without being the benchmark in every field.
-With the launch of the new Horizon 20 range, available in 3 models (20, 20 Pro, 20 Max), I have the impression that XGIMI's engineers wanted to demonstrate all their know-how by bringing together all the best that is available today.
+With the launch of the new Horizon 20 range, available in 3 models (20, 20 Pro, 20 Max), I have the impression that XGIMI's engineers wanted to demonstrate all their know-how by bringing together the best of what's available today.
 These three new models are theoretically very bright, have ultra-high contrast, optical zoom, lens shift (a first!), super-high gaming frequency, compatibility with all recent formats (e.g. Dolby Vision) and lots more.
 That's all very well in theory, but these features still need to be verified in reality

 I'm going to test the XGIMI Horizon 20 Max with my usual test protocol to check whether this new range lives up to what's been announced.
 The official launch is scheduled for October 15, 2025, but you can pre-order these 3 models from September 5 with an introductory offer valid until October 14.
 So, unless you're in a hurry, you can wait for my review while taking advantage of the launch offer, and I hope to publish my results in mid-September.
 It depends on when I get the projector.